 What "find a tracker" really means

 When people search for how to find a tracker, they usually mean one of two very different devices.
-The first is a Bluetooth tag like an AirTag, Samsung SmartTag, Tile, or Chipolo.
-These are small, cheap, and broadcast a short-range Bluetooth signal that a nearby phone can pick up.
-The second is a GPS tracker, which is a different kind of device that reports its own location over a cellular network rather than chatting with nearby phones.
+The first is a Bluetooth tag like an AirTag, Samsung SmartTag, Tile, Chipolo, or Pebblebee.
+These broadcast a short-range Bluetooth signal that a nearby compatible phone may receive.
+The second is a cellular GPS tracker, which reports location over a mobile network and may not broadcast Bluetooth at all.

-This distinction matters because it sets honest expectations.
-A phone and an app can scan for and home in on Bluetooth tags because those devices are actively broadcasting nearby.
-A silent, hardwired GPS tracker does not announce itself over Bluetooth, so no phone app can reliably find it, and a physical search or a professional sweep is the right tool for that job.
+This distinction sets honest expectations.
+A phone app can only scan for Bluetooth signals that are active, in range, and exposed by the operating system.
+A silent, hardwired GPS tracker does not announce itself over Bluetooth, so a physical search or professional sweep is the appropriate tool for that case.

 How to find a hidden Bluetooth tracker, step by step